SHANGHAI

 7. Stinky, 臭 (chòu)

-In China, there are a few kinds of food that smell “terrible” but taste “terrific”, with 臭豆腐 (chòu dòufu), “stinky tofu” being the symbol of “smelly Chinese food”.
-What western people can’t stand about stinky tofu is its pungent smell which immediately makes them lose their appetites.
+In China, there are a few kinds of food that smell “terrible” but taste “terrific”.
+What western people can’t stand about stinky food is its pungent smell which immediately makes them lose their appetites.
 However, some of them have become addicted to it after taking the first bite.

 Take it Further!

 Which of these 7 flavors and tastes in Chinese is your favorite?
-Share your opinion in the comments below!
+Share your opinion in the comments below or our WeChat article.
 To find out more interesting facts about life in China and Chinese language and culture, check out That’s Mandarin official Instagram Profile.

 0 Comments